How to Translate Goals & Priorities into Year Planning

 Day 1: Reflection and Goal Setting

 If you’ve already refreshed your long-term plan and goals (as described in the past 2 weeks), you’ve done the bulk of this.
 But I suggest revisiting.
 Personally, I’m a woman of many drafts.
-So I like doing a version 1, version 2, etc, leaving room to marinate, tweak, and evolve.
+So I like doing a version 1, version 2, and leaving room to let things marinate and evolve.

 1. Personal Check-In